SPOTTING ROOF DAMAGE

 Taking Swift & Proper Action

 If you are unsure about the state of your roof after your initial inspection, or if you find something of concern, the best course of action is to call QSPS Housing Solutions.
 We have the equipment and experience to conduct a through, professional roof inspection, keeping you from risking your own personal safety.
 We can make repairs or replacements as needed, whatever is in your best interest.
-We offer financing and claims services, helping you file an insurance claim to cover as much of the cost as possible.
+We offer financing and connecting you with claim services, helping you file an insurance claim to cover as much of the cost as possible.
 You don't have to go through this alone.
 Contact us today for a free roof inspection!